thomasstrassmann/ingredient5/README.md

 * Users will not have the possibility to reset the password at first.
 * Excessive filtering options in the recipe overview will be reduced to a minimum for the time being.
 * The number of recipes will probably be 20 - 25 maximum.
-* Users will not yet be able to pay online, but a fictitious invoice will be included in the mail.
+* Users will not yet be able to pay online, but a fictitious invoice will be in the mail.

 The scope, in terms of content, will stretch over 9 HTML pages.
 * index.html